panlinux/ubuntu-server-documentation/explanation/crypto/bind-9-dnssec-cryptography-selection.md

 };
 ```

 This can be quickly checked with the help of `dig`.
-Right after you installed `bind9`, you can probe ask it about the `isc.org` domain:
+Right after you installed `bind9`, you can run `dig` and ask it about the `isc.org` domain:

 ```text
 $ dig @127.0.0.1 isc.org +dnssec +multiline